accumulator/Quickddit/README.md

 Quickddit
 =========

 Quickddit is a free and open source Reddit client for mobile phones.
+Quickddit is **not** an official client of Reddit and does not affiliated with Reddit in anyway.

 Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.1).
+The logic part is developed in C++ while the UI is developed in QML.

 Reddit API client id and secret
 ----------------------------------